quantumlib/Stim/doc/python_api_reference_vDev.md

 >         other.
 Computing the reference sample is the most time consuming and memory intensive part of
 >         simulating the circuit, so promising that the simulator can safely skip that step is an effective
 >         optimization.
+>     seed: PARTIALLY determines simulation results by deterministically seeding the random number generator.
+>         Must be None or an integer in range(2**64).
+>
+>         Defaults to None.
+When set to None, a prng seeded by system entropy is used.
+>
+>         When set to an integer, making the exact same series calls on the exact same machine with the exact
+>         same version of Stim will produce the exact same simulation results.
+>
+>         CAUTION: simulation results *WILL NOT* be consistent between versions of Stim.
+This restriction is
+>         present to make it possible to have future optimizations to the random sampling, and is enforced by
+>         introducing intentional differences in the seeding strategy from version to version.
+>
+>         CAUTION: simulation results *MAY NOT* be consistent across machines that differ in the width of
+>         supported SIMD instructions.
+For example, using the same seed on a machine that supports AVX
+>         instructions and one that only supports SSE instructions may produce different simulation results.
+>
+>         CAUTION: simulation results *MAY NOT* be consistent if you vary how many shots are taken.
+For
+>         example, taking 10 shots and then 90 shots will give different results from taking 100 shots in one
+>         call.
 >
 > Examples:
 >     >>> import stim